Ranjini2020/Fitness-Tracker/README.md

 * The URL to the deployed application

-* The URL to the Github repository
+* The URL to the Github repository: https://github.com/Ranjini2020/Fitness-Tracker